Checkmk/ansible-collection-checkmk.general/roles/server/README.md

     checkmk_server_configure_firewall: 'true'

 Whether to allow downgrading a sites version.
+Note this is not a recommended procedure, and will not be supported for enterprise customers.

     checkmk_server_allow_downgrades: 'false'